jbierfeldt/jotpsych-fullstack-swe-challenge/notes.md

 Logout functionality done

+For Look at the APIService.ts file in the frontend services folder.
+Reimplement all network requests in the frontend to use this service, so that the app-version header is sent with every single request.
+ - Refactored the APIService.ts with few adjustments based on changes made
+ -  refactor my existing network requests throughout my application to use APIService.request() method

 Resources used so far:
 - StackOverflow
 - MUI (https://mui.com/) [Installation command: npm install @mui/material @emotion/react @emotion/styled @mui/icons-material]